Bond’s Goldfinger Hacking Jacket and DB5

 Bond’s hacking jacket is brown tweed with a barleycorn weave pattern.
 It follows all of the conventional hacking jacket traditions; it is single-breasted with slanted flapped hip pockets and a long deep single vent.
 In addition, there is a straight breast pocket and a ticket pocket on the right side.
 The front buttons with two horn buttons and the notch lapels are narrow, as was the trend in the ’60s.
 A finishing touch of the jacket is four buttons on each cuff.

-The shirt is a very light ecru with the slightest of white-patterned stripes, best seen in the close up of Bond’s French cuffs, which are fastened with gold oblong cuff links.
+The shirt is a very light ecru with the slightest of white-patterned stripes, best seen in the close up of Bond’s double (French) cuffs, which are fastened with gold oblong cuff links.

 The shirt has a moderate spread collar and a front placket with white buttons.

-Bond’s necktie is light brown knit.
+Bond’s necktie is light brown knit silk.
 For Thunderball, he will swap this out with a darker brown grenadine tie.
 It is tied in a tight and narrow four-in-hand knot.

-Bond’s footwear is a pair of unique dark brown suede laced shoes that resemble chukka boots but are in fact low-cut derby shoes.
+Bond’s footwear is a pair of unique dark brown suede laced shoes that resemble chukka boots but are in fact low-cut derby shoes with a high two-eyelet fastening at the top of a cutaway V-shaped front.
 He wears these shoes with a pair of thin black dress socks.

-Bond also wears his Rolex Submariner 6538 wristwatch on an undersized striped RAF strap, his standard watch throughout Goldfinger.
+Bond also wears his Rolex Submariner 6538 wristwatch on an undersized black, olive, and red striped RAF strap, his standard timepiece throughout Goldfinger unless he’s wearing the subdued Gruen Precision as seen most clearly during his climactic fight with Oddjob at Fort Knox.

 The most legendary of all Bond cars, Goldfinger first introduces the long association between James Bond and Aston Martin.
 Q presents to Bond one of the greatest company cars in the world, a 1963 Aston Martin DB5 coupe… “with modifications”.